 Please feel free to wander around.
-You can browse by category in the menu bar, or from a list of individual posts (last item in the menu), or by month from the list on the right.
-Feel free also to add a comment, to press the sharing buttons, and do press the “Follow” button if you want to be notified of each new post.
+You can browse by category in the menu bar (where posts read in chronological order), or from a list of individual posts (last item in the menu), or by month from the list on the right.
+Feel free also to add a comment at the bottom of this page, or share on social media (below) or follow (on the right of each page on a PC or at the bottom on a phone) if you want to be notified of each new post.
 I’d be very pleased if you visited again.

 I’m starting this blog with no clear idea of where it will end up.
 But then the journey is always so much more interesting than the destination…..